Becoming an adult

 It is important that you are in a safe relationship and no one is trying to harm you or make you do things you don't want to do.
 This can include being touched without your consent.
 As well as being asked to perform sexual acts or having inappropriate pictures taken of you.

 Drinking alcohol or using drugs could change how you act and the choices you make.
-You can speak to someone about how drugs and alcohol affects you:
+If you need help or want to support someone, find out who to talk to.

 Smoking is one of the biggest causes of death and illness in the UK.
 It can increase your risk of developing more than 50 serious health conditions and can cause long term damage to your health.